Document

 |

-Updated on: Mar 4th, 2024
+Updated on: Jul 17th, 2024

 |

-6 min read
+3 min read

 What is a HUF?

 HUF means Hindu Undivided Family.
-You can save taxes by creating a family unit and pooling in assets to form an HUF.
+You can save taxes by creating a family unit and pooling in assets to form a HUF.
 HUF is taxed separately from its members.
 A Hindu family can come together and form a HUF.
 Buddhists, Jains, and Sikhs can also form an HUF.
 HUF has its own PAN and files tax returns independent of its members.

-Tax implications of forming a HUF
+Tax Implications of Forming a HUF

 Save Tax by forming an HUF

-An HUF is taxed separately from its members.
+A HUF is taxed separately from its members.
 Therefore, it can claim deductions or exemptions allowed under the tax laws separately.
-For example, if you and your spouse along with your 2 children decide to create an HUF, all 4 of you as well as the HUF can claim a deduction for Section 80C.
+For example, if you and your spouse along with your 2 children decide to create an HUF, all four of you as well as the HUF can claim a deduction for Section 80C.
 HUF is usually used by families as a means to build assets.
 Let’s understand in detail.

-How is HUF taxed?
+How is HUF Taxed?

 • HUF has its own PAN and files a separate tax return.
 A separate joint Hindu family business is created since it has an entity separate from its members.